sandreiev/DataStructures.Trees/README.md

 # DataStructures.Trees
-Familiarize with tree data structure
+Familiarize yourself with the `Tree` data structure